streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     > **Note**
     >
-    > * If you are running Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
+    > * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
     >
-    > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    > * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

 # Configuration

-> **Note**
->
-> Before offloading data from BookKeeper to filesystem, you need to configure some properties of the filesystem offloader driver.
+Before offloading data from BookKeeper to filesystem, you need to configure some properties of the filesystem offloader driver.

 Besides, you can also configure the filesystem offloader to run it automatically or trigger it manually.

 ## Configure filesystem offloader driver

-You can configure the filesystem offloader driver in the configuration file `broker.conf` or `standalone.conf`.
+You can configure the filesystem offloader driver in the `broker.conf` or `standalone.conf` configuration file.

 - **Required** configurations are as below.